jovial/stackhpc-ipa-hardware-managers/specs/system_nic.rst

 compared against the version detected during cleaning.
 The expected version will provided to the manager together with the unique pci-id to form a so called matching rule.

+For simplicity, the versions will be compared using string equality.
+No attempt will be made to parse the version strings, although this could be considered as an extension at some later point in time.

 If a network card is present, and a matching rule exists with the same pci-id, that card will be required to be running the version of the firmware specified